aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Let's say we have a third-party library, `my-library`, that vends `MyConstruct`.
 It's considered stable by its author.
-However, inside the implementation of `MyConstruct`, it uses an experimental construct, `SomeExperiment`.
+However, inside the implementation of `MyConstruct`, it uses an experimental construct, `SomeExperiment`, from mono-CDK's S3 module.
 It's just an implementation detail, though;
 it's not reflected in the API of `MyConstruct`.